 6.1.
-Why ar e some countries richer than others?
+Why are some countries richer than others?
 Scale a.
-What is development Definition of 'development' and the ways in which countries can be classified, such as AC, EDC and LIDC. and how can it be Global distribution of ACs, EDCs and LIDCs.
-G measured?
+What is development Definition of 'development' and the ways in which countries can be classified, such as AC, EDC and LIDC. and how can it be measured?
+Global distribution of ACs, EDCs and LIDCs.
+G be measured.
 Economic and social measures of development, such as GNI per capita and Human Development Index, and how they illustrate the consequences of uneven development. b.
-What has led to Outline the human and physical factors influencing global uneven development.
-G uneven devel- opment?
+What has led to uneven Outline the human and physical factors influencing global uneven development.
+G development?
 Explore the factors that make it hard for countries to break out of poverty, including debt, trade and political unrest.
-G, N Cs likely to stay poor? estion is studied through one case study of an LIDC to answer sub-questions a, b and c. a.
-How has an LIDC developed so Overview of the economic development of an LIDC, including influences of population, society, technology and politics, particularly in the past 50 years, or post-independence.
-N far?
-Explore whether Rostow's model can help determine the country's path of economic development.
-N The extent to which the relevant Millennium Development Goals have been achieved for this LIDC.
-N • Investigate how the LIDC's wider political, social and environmental context has affected its development.
+G, N s likely to stay poor? stion is studied through one case study of an LIDC to answer sub-questions a, b and c. a.
+How has an LIDC developed so far?
+Overview of the economic development of an LIDC, including influences of population, society, technology and politics, particularly in the past 50 years, or post-independence.
+N Explore whether Rostow's model can help determine the country's path of economic development.
+N Progress towards three relevant Sustainable Development Goals (SDGs) for this LIDC.
+N Investigate how the LIDC's wider political, social and environmental context has affected its development.
 G, R, N b.
-What global The country's international trade, such as potential reliance on a single, or few, commodities and how this influences development.
-G, N connections influence The benefits and problems of trade and Trans National Company (TNC) investment for development.
-G, N its devel- opment?
-The advantages and disadvantages of international aid or debt relief for its development.
+What global connections The country's international trade, such as potential reliance on a single, or few, commodities and how this influences development.
+G, N influence its development?
+The benefits and problems of trade and Trans National Company (TNC) investment for development.
+G, N The advantages and disadvantages of international aid such as debt relief for its development.
 G, N c.
 What development strategy is most appropriate?
 Compare the advantages and disadvantages of one top-down and one bottom-up strategy in the country.
 N, L change.
 As new economic superpowers emerge, questions have been posed about the global significance of the UK.
 This will be investigated through a study of the UK's political and cultural connections with the rest of the world.